555-555-5555

 STEP ONE: test for unwanted critters and bacteria that are IBS triggers.
 Consider getting a lactulose breath test for SIBO and a stool test for pathogens, h pylori, dysbiotic bacteria, parasites, candida, and fungus.
 Read my post on SIBO to see if it sounds like you.
 An overgrowth of bad bacteria and pathogenic bacteria are main causes of IBS, so you’ll need to rule that out or treat it to reverse IBS once and for all.
 If you do have SIBO or another gut infection, you can start a protocol to get rid of that while you start step two.
 Speaking of testing, I’ll often recommend saliva testing to see if high cortisol is a contributing factor.
 High cortisol erodes the lining of the gut, making you more susceptible to leaky gut and dysbiosis.

 STEP TWO: determine your food triggers.
 Remove gluten, dairy, soy, corn, high FODMAP foods, coffee, and alcohol.
 Most people feel relief fairly quickly after eliminating these foods.
 You can also do at-home food sensitivity testing to see if you are reacting to any foods.
 These reactions trigger inflammation.
 I like this company for easy testing (choose the food sensitivity test).
 Many people with IBS are FODMAP intolerant, meaning they have trouble digesting the fibers and starches in certain carbohydrates.
 A FODMAP diet is restrictive but only meant for 60-90 days while your gut heals.
 Equally important is to include healing foods during this time.
-You’ll want to focus on an anti-inflammatory diet rich in omega 3s found in fatty fish, sardines, and leafy greens; easy to digest, cooked veggies like winter squashes and greens; good fats like coconut oil, olive oil and ghee; fermented foods such as raw krauts and water kefir for their probiotics and enzymes; bone broth and gelatin to heal and seal the gut lining.
+You’ll want to focus on an anti-inflammatory diet rich in omega 3s found in fatty fish, sardines, and leafy greens; easy to digest, cooked veggies like winter squashes and greens; good fats like coconut oil, olive oil and ghee; fermented foods such as raw krauts and water kefir for their probiotics and enzymes; bone broth and collagen to heal and seal the gut lining.
 Avoid sugar.

 Aside from food, learn your other triggers for IBS flares.
 Stress is usually a big one.
 If that’s the case, try yoga and meditation (it works), and make stress relief a priority.
 You’ll need to work on healing adrenals and HPA axis dysfunction, which is linked to IBS (source).